 Implement the updated Phase II work plan and prepare the following deliverables: (a) guidelines to define and describe the process of conducting TAM gap analysis; (b) an integrated spreadsheet-based tool that accompanies the guidelines; (c) an executive summary that outlines the application of the research results; (d) a final report that documents the entire project, incorporating all other specified deliverable products of the research; and (e) a webinar presentation describing the gap analysis tool and providing instructions for using the tool.
 The guidelines should be written in a user friendly manner along with instructions for the use of the tool developed.
 The tool developed should be (a) scalable in terms of programs and maturity levels; (b) customizable in terms of adding or deleting key assessment areas and individual questions; (c) user friendly for practitioners with varying expertise; (d) readily accessible for different levels of analysis; (e) applicable by functional area (e.g., policy guidance, planning and programming, etc.); (f) accompanied by metadata; (g) structured and programmed for agency wide use; (h) suitable for incorporation by AASHTO into the TAM Implementation Guide; (i) tested with a sample of state DOT practitioners for practical usability; and (j) accompanied by reporting functions that include appropriate visual and text outputs that could be used as inputs by practitioners and decisionmakers for identifying prioritized areas of improvement to address gaps and develop an TAM Improvement plan as suggested in TAM, Volume 2.

-STATUS: Research is underway on Phase I. A Phase I draft report is due in December 2013 and the draft final report for the project were received in April 2014.
+STATUS: Research is underway on Phase I. A Phase I draft report was received in September 2013 and the draft final report for the project were received in April 2014.
 Final products are expected by August 2014.